 Genus of about 450 evergreen and deciduous shrubs from all parts of the northern hemishere, northern and tropical Africa and South America differing widely in form and habit from dwarf species to large garden or hedging shrubs and usually with spiny branches or spine-tipped leaves.

 B. vulgaris is naturalised in the UK and was much-despised and destroyed in the 19th century as it is a secondary host of wheat rust.

-Good to know - wildlife plant - birds.
+Additional Features - Good to know - wildlife plant - birds.
 Vicious spines make impenetrable hedges.
 Plant under a bird table to keep cats at bay.
 Trim hedges after flowering.

 Pests & Diseases - aphids, powdery mildew.

-Place of Origin - all parts of the northern hemisphere, northern and tropical Africa, South America.
+Place of origin - all parts of the northern hemisphere, northern and tropical Africa, South America.